 Height Restrictions: Children under 1.05m must be accompanied by an adult

 - Terence’s Driving School: riders hop aboard their very own Terence The Tractor and steer him around a circular track.
-My 3 year old always makes a beeline for Terence but it was closed (due to reopen June 21st 2021) on our last visit so it dropped out of his Top 10!
+My 3 year old always makes a beeline for Terence but it was closed on our last visit so it dropped out of his Top 10!

 Height Restrictions: Minimum height 0.95m, maximum height 1.3m.
 You also need to be fairly confident your little one can ride/steer the tractor on their own!